Warning: This story contains pregnancy by rape, although nothing is explicit.

 "My phone went dead," he answers.
 "Why?
 What's wrong?"

-Andre shakes his head in response.
+Andre shakes his head.
 "She's missing."

 "I can't believe this."
 Beck runs a trembling hand through his hair.
 "I know she was upset, but she hardly seemed suicidal."